Tourmaline Oil (OTCMKTS:TRMLF) Raised to Top Pick at Cormark

 Cormark upgraded shares of Tourmaline Oil (OTCMKTS:TRMLF) from a buy rating to a top pick rating in a research note issued to investors on Friday morning, The Fly reports.

 Several other equities analysts also recently commented on TRMLF.
 CIBC increased their target price on Tourmaline Oil from $15.00 to $17.50 and gave the company an outperform rating in a research report on Thursday, May 21st.
+Stifel Nicolaus increased their target price on Tourmaline Oil from $21.25 to $28.25 and gave the company a buy rating in a research report on Thursday, May 7th.
+Royal Bank of Canada raised their price objective on Tourmaline Oil from $18.00 to $22.00 and gave the stock an outperform rating in a research report on Wednesday, September 2nd.
 Canaccord Genuity raised their price objective on Tourmaline Oil from $14.50 to $17.00 and gave the stock a buy rating in a research report on Thursday, May 7th.
-Royal Bank of Canada raised their price objective on Tourmaline Oil from $18.00 to $22.00 and gave the stock an outperform rating in a research report on Wednesday, September 2nd.
-Scotiabank raised their price objective on Tourmaline Oil from $16.00 to $23.00 and gave the stock an outperform rating in a research report on Monday, June 15th.
-Finally, Stifel Nicolaus raised their price objective on Tourmaline Oil from $21.25 to $28.25 and gave the stock a buy rating in a research report on Thursday, May 7th.
+Finally, Scotiabank raised their price objective on Tourmaline Oil from $16.00 to $23.00 and gave the stock an outperform rating in a research report on Monday, June 15th.
 Five research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
 Tourmaline Oil currently has a consensus rating of Buy and an average target price of $21.55.

 Tourmaline Oil stock opened at $12.30 on Friday.
 Tourmaline Oil has a 12 month low of $4.69 and a 12 month high of $13.77.
 The stock has a 50-day moving average price of $11.79 and a two-hundred day moving average price of $9.35.